jewelsofthought/neshama/site/posts/freedom/week_7/malkuth.md

 ## The Sefirah on the Tree of Life

-**Malchut** represents the “kingdom” in which we live.
+**Malchut** represents the "kingdom" in which we live.
 It is the level of the Tree which receives from all others.
 Energies from the higher _sefirot_ manifest here, but they are hidden. **Malchut** is the _sefirah_ in which we lose ourselves, but it is also the place we must begin to find ourselves.

 The focus this week is to open more fully to the wonders of the kingdom in which we are living right now.
 Seek moments of quiet during which to give attention to the myriad of impulses with which each moment is filled.
 In this quiet space of receptivity, release yourself more fully to the experience of life, breathing slowly, and releasing all resistance.
 Everything is simply as it is right now – the present.